Frozen Gaussian approximation for the fractional Schr\"odinger equation: The FGA for the modified

-where $\kin_{jkl}=\int_0^1(1-\tau)^2\p^3_{P_jP_kP_l}\kin(P+\tau(\xi-P)) \, \rd\tau$ determined by the $3$rd order derivatives of $T$.
-The above expressions of $R_\kin$ indicate that the remainder involves at least the $4$th-order and at most the $6$th-order derivatives of the kinetic symbol $T$.
-The singularities in the high-order derivatives make the boundedness of $R_\kin$ difficult.
-On the other hand, we should also make it clear how to evolve the ODEs \eqref{eq:hamiltonian-flow} and \eqref{eq:amplitude} when the trajectory touches the singularity at $|P|=0$.
-To overcome these difficulties, we introduce a singularity-removed kinetic symbol by simply replacing $|p|$ by $\sqrt{|p|^2+\delta^2}$ and define
+Notice that $\mathcal{R}\,\amp$ in \eqref{eq:reminder} consists of two parts: $R_V$ and $R_\kin$.
+Since the Fourier transform is unitary in $L^2$ norm and we have assumed that the initial $\varphi_0^\veps$ is in Schwartz class, the analysis of the two parts of $\mathcal{R}\,\amp$ follow the same approach.
+Let us assume that $V\in C^{\infty}$ and consider $\kin$ may produce singularities at $p=0$.
+Recall that the expression of $R_\kin$ \eqref{eq:RT} involves at least the $4$th-order and at most the $6$th-order derivatives of the kinetic symbol $T$.
+The singularities in high-order derivatives make the boundedness of $R_\kin$ challenging.
+Additionally, we need to clarify how to evolve the ODEs \eqref{eq:hamiltonian-flow} and \eqref{eq:amplitude} when the trajectory touches the singularity at $|P|=0$.